khandmo/resume_projects/PS5/README.md

 # PS5 - The Sudi Assistant
-## Hidden Markov Models and Viterbi decoding
+## Hidden Markov Models and Viterbi decoding - SudiLearn.java

 The program is the basis of voice assistants and is fed a set of training sentences and a set of each word's respective tags, creating a hidden Markov